TrackerSB/Green2/CONVENTIONS.md

 * It has to define a `private` constructor like:
     ```
     private SomeUtility(){
-        throw new UnsupportedOperationException("Construction of an object is not allowed.");
+        throw new UnsupportedOperationException("Construction of an object is prohibited.");
     }
     ```
 ### Packages